Please contact Sarah-Jane

 Covering Wantage, Faringdon, Abingdon, Oxford, Grove, Cumnor, Boars Hill, Bampton, Carterton, East and West Hendred, Stanford in the Vale, Wootton, Southmoor, Kingston Bagpuize, Aston, Standlake and surrounding areas.

-I have over eight years experience with different breeds of dogs.
+I have over nine years experience with different breeds of dogs.
 How I work is that I come to your house with my table and equipment so will need a space to set up.
 I ask that you stay with your dog while I groom as I feel dogs are happier this way and this has been a very successful approach for me over the years.

 Stress free for your dog and convenient for the owner.